o355/PyWeather/README.md

 ## Notices
 Notices are important things you'll want to know about PyWeather.

-### Hiatus notice - 10/23 to 10/28
-Being a Python developer and being in school is hard stuff, and sometimes teachers decide to schedule a whole bunch of projects and tests in the same week.

-This is a notice to alert you that PyWeather development will slow down, or even stop from my part for this week.
-Next week things should be back in full swing.

 ### Beta notice
 If you haven't noticed, PyWeather is in beta.
 Basic features should work completely fine, but more advanced and newer features may not work 100% of the time.